 The best trails and viewpoints in Iguazu National Park

-The Upper Circuit is a shorter trail of less than one km that takes about one hour to complete.
+The Upper Circuit is a shorter trail of less than one km (0.6 miles) that takes about one hour to complete.
 It has a wooden path that takes you to the top of the falls from where you can enjoy impressive views.

 The Lower Circuit is a longer trail that will take you up to 3 hours, with several viewpoints.
 This is the trail you need to walk to catch the boat to San Martin Island and the boat that goes right under the waterfalls.

-Make sure to factor in enough time to visit the Garganta del Diablo, as it seriously is the highlight of Iguazu Falls.
+Factor enough time to visit the Garganta del Diablo, as it seriously is the highlight of Iguazu Falls.
 It’s massive, and the views is nothing short of amazing.

 Another trail you can take is the Macuco trail, which goes all the way to Arrechea Waterfall.
 It’s a nice nature walk that should take you around 3 hours in total and during which you can admire lots of wildlife, and which takes you to a lesser visited part of Iguazu National Park where you can even swim in a natural pool.